 A clinical trial in Illinois found that caffeine, which reduces the swelling of blood vessels, can reduce both the intensity and frequency of headaches.
 Subjects in one group were given caffeine alone, and 58 percent reported complete relief.
 Subjects in the other group were given caffeine in a combination with ibuprofen and 70 percent saw symptoms disappear.
 What’s more, another analysis found that the caffeine equivalent to the amount in a cup of coffee can help OTC pain relievers like ibuprofen work better.
 Try sipping a cup of coffee for headache relief, but avoid these 13 foods that make headaches worse.

 To cure a tension headache (caused by contractions in the head and neck, and brought on by—among other things—stress, anxiety, and lack of sleep) without painkilling drugs, dip a washcloth in hot water, wring it out, and fold it into a compress.
 Now place it on your forehead or the back of your neck to relax tight muscles.

-To ease a vascular headache (including migraine and cluster headaches, and stemming from the contraction and expansion of blood vessels in a particular area of the head), follow the same procedure, but using cold water, which constricts the blood vessels and reduces blood flow, taking the pressure off and providing relief to a hurting head.
+To ease a vascular headache (including migraine and cluster headaches, and stemming from the contraction and expansion of blood vessels in a particular area of the head), you’ll want to avoid hot water and instead use ice.
+Cold temperatures constrict the blood vessels and reduce blood flow, taking the pressure off and providing relief to a hurting head.
 A study of 55 migraine patients found that 77 percent of those who put an ice pack on their necks found relief, making it one of the most effective natural remedies for headaches.
 Find out how to spot (and stop!) sneaky signs a migraine is coming.

 Use your middle finger to massage the points of the face just opposite your nostrils—that is, at the level of the tip of your nose.
-Massage with clockwise circles for 2 or 3 minutes to provide relief for your headache.
+Massage with clockwise circles for two or three minutes to provide relief for your headache.
 Focus on the 8 best pressure points for headache relief.

 Ginger works especially well for migraines—one clinical trial found that ginger powder is as effective as prescription migraine medications.
-Make a tea by pouring 3 cups water over 2 tablespoons freshly grated ginger.
-Let steep 4 to 5 minutes, then strain through a small sieve into a teacup.
+Make a tea by pouring three cups water over two tablespoons freshly grated ginger.
+Let steep four to five minutes, then strain through a small sieve into a teacup.
 Sip the tea for headache relief.
 Ginger tea bags are also available, but the tea lacks the punch of fresh ginger-root tea.
 Try these other natural remedies for headaches you can find in your kitchen.